Jackilion/EcgenDDIM/README.md

 # EcgenDDIM
-A DDIM model for producing 2s ECGs
+A DDIM model for producing 2s ECGs, implemented in JAX/ Flax

 # How to use
 Call the main.py with the desired hyperparameters.
 Any physionet database should do, provided they are cut into 2s intervals.
 For reproducibility, I can offer the synthetic database I used, just shoot me a message.